RINEARN/exevalator/cpp/README.md

 	(See: cpp/example5.cpp)

+This setup ensures that developers can programmatically define and integrate custom functions, which users can then utilize seamlessly within their expressions.

-**CAUTION: In Ver.1.0, values of arguments passed from expressions had been stored in the above "const std::vector\<double\> &arguments" array in reversed order.
-This behavior has been fixed in Ver.2.0.
-For details, please see the issue #2.**
+**CAUTION: In Ver.1.0, values of arguments passed from expressions were stored in the "std::vector<double> &arguments" in reversed order.
+This behavior has been corrected in Ver.2.0.
+For details, please refer to issue #2.**

-Please note that, as variable-related methods, above function-related methods can throw ExevalatorException.
-In addition, exception may occur in process of a functions called in an expression evaluated by "eval" method.
-(For example, in the above example, the function implemented in MyFun class throws an exception when too many/few arguments are passed.)
-In such case, "eval" method re-throws the exception by wrapping ExevalatorException.
+Please note that, like variable-related methods, the above function-related methods can also throw an ExevalatorException.
+In addition, an exception may occur in the process of functions called in an expression evaluated by the "eval" method (for example, in the above example, the function implemented in the MyFun class throws an exception when too many or few arguments are passed).
+In such cases, the "eval" method re-throws the exception by wrapping it in an ExevalatorException.

 <a id="methods"></a>
 ## List of Methods/Specifications

-The list of methods of Exevalator class, and their specifications.
+Here is a list of methods for the Exevalator class, along with their specifications:

 - [Constructor](#methods-constructor)
 - [double eval(const std::string &amp;expression)](#methods-eval)